tomedio/pdf-watermark/README.md

 - `__construct(string $text)`: Constructor
 - `setPosition(string $position): self`: Set the position of the watermark
 - `setOpacity(float $opacity): self`: Set the opacity of the watermark (0.0 to 1.0)
-- `setAngle(float $angle): self`: Set the rotation angle of the watermark in degrees
+- `setAngle(float $angle): self`: Set the rotation angle of the watermark in degrees (only works with center position)
 - `setPages(array|string $pages): self`: Set pages to apply the watermark to
 - `setFontSize(int $fontSize): self`: Set the font size in points
 - `setTextColor(int $r, int $g, int $b): self`: Set the text color in RGB format (0-255)